crisgea71/dubai-real-estate-lead-agent/README.md

-cat > README.md << 'EOF'
 # Dubai Real Estate AI Lead Qualification Agent

 An AI-powered lead qualification agent for real estate agencies in Dubai and the Middle East.

-The agent helps qualify potential property clients before a human real estate agent calls them.
+This agent helps qualify potential property clients before a human real estate agent calls them.

-## What it does
+## What the agent does

-The AI agent asks the lead:
+The AI assistant asks the lead a series of qualification questions:

-- Buy or rent
+- Are they looking to buy or rent?
-- Budget
+- What is their budget?
-- Preferred area
+- Which area are they interested in?
-- Property type
+- What property type are they looking for?
-- Timeline
-- Cash or mortgage
+- When do they want to move or buy?
-- Viewing interest
+- Are they a cash buyer or do they need a mortgage?
+- Do they want to schedule a viewing?
-- Name and contact details
+- What is their name and contact information?

-At the end, it generates a structured lead summary:
+At the end, the agent generates a structured lead summary.

+## Lead Summary Output

+The final summary includes:

 - Client name
 - Buy/Rent